The 2014 European Drug Report package presents the most recent overview of the drug situation in Europe

 What are the trends and developments shaping the drug problem across Europe?
 Report available in 23 languages

-Watch this video where our experts highlight the key issues in this year's European Drug Report
+Watch this video where our experts highlight the key issues in the latest European Drug Report

 European drugs summer school 2015: Illicit Drugs in Europe: Demand, Supply and Public Policies, 29 June–10 July 2015, Lisbon, Portugal

 58th Commission on Narcotic Drugs, 9–17 March 2015, Vienna

 Meeting with President of the European Parliament, Martin Schulz, 7 January 2015, Brussels

 EMCDDA scientific paper award, 25 November 2014, Lisbon